KineticLensman/KineticLensman.github.io/_posts/2020-04-18-looping-deep-dive.md

 * Implement something like Common Lisp's `loop` macro (which is also used in Clojure)
 * Extend `JKL`'s recursion mechanism with a Clojure-like `recur` function

-As evidenced by Clojure, a Lisp implementation can include both `recur` and `loop`, so there isn't an irrevocable choice between them.
-I therefore decided to explore both before picking one to let me proceed with the Eliza project.
+Clojure shows that a Lisp implementation can include both `recur` and `loop`.
+On this basis, I decided to explore both before picking one to actually implement.

 ## Looping in Common Lisp

-I decided to start by finding out how is `loop` implemented in Common Lisp, which meant searching for an implementation where the source code is in the public domain.
-One such implementation is [Steel Bank Common Lisp](https://github.com/sbcl/sbcl), which has the following [`loop` macro](https://github.com/sbcl/sbcl/blob/master/src/code/loop.lisp)
+I started by looking at open source Common Lisp implementations to see how they handle `loop`.
+In [Steel Bank Common Lisp](https://github.com/sbcl/sbcl) I found the following [`loop` macro](https://github.com/sbcl/sbcl/blob/master/src/code/loop.lisp)

 ```
 (defun loop-standard-expansion (keywords-and-forms environment universe)